Charlotte Divorce LAWYER

 How Long Does a Divorce Take in NC?

 The average divorce takes between 30 and 60 days.
-That’s taking into account the 30-day waiting period after you serve your spouse with divorce papers.
+That’s considering the 30-day waiting period after you serve your spouse with divorce papers.

 Keep in mind that every divorce is different.
 Some will be resolved quickly, while others will take time.